rob-blackbourn/jetblack-datagram/README.md

 This package provides a simple asyncio API for UDP datagrams, following a similar pattern to the TCP streams API.

-A UDP server is started by calling `create_datagram_server` which is analagous to the [start_server](https://docs.python.org/3/library/asyncio-stream.html#asyncio.start_server) function provided by `asyncio`.
+A UDP server is started by calling `start_udp_server` which is analogous to the [start_server](https://docs.python.org/3/library/asyncio-stream.html#asyncio.start_server) function provided by `asyncio`.
 This returns a `DatagramServer`, which provides methods for reading (`read`), writing (`sendto`),